jhoneill/vsteam/.docs/Add-VSTeamWorkItemControl.md

 ```

 This command adds a single custom field "Office" to the Details group on the Details page for Epic workitems in the Scrum5 template.
-"Details" is the default page name and the default group name, so in the case the values did not need to given explicitly.
+"Details" is the default page name and the default group name, so in the case the values did not need to be given explicitly.
 Note that because there are two actions, adding the data-field to the WorkItem type, and then adding the control to the layout, there can be multiple confirmation prompts if -Force is not specified.

 ### Example 2